jwhevans/mnml.blog/content/posts/20210107-using-automator-for-quick-google-translate-queries.md

 I work for a company with global offices.
 Many of my colleagues speak German as their primary language.
 We often need to translate words and documentation between languages.
 Google translate is still not a substitute for a professional translation, but it is helpful.
 I find myself cutting and pasting words and phrases to it all the time.

-Today I decided that I should automate the task.
-The Automator application on macOS allows for the creation of “services” that run automation from any app.
+Today I decided that I should automate the task. <!--more-->The Automator application on macOS allows for the creation of “services” that run automation from any app.
 I created an automation that takes selected text as an input and then sends that text to Google Translate directly.
 This saves several steps.

 ![Automator Workflow](/img/automator-google-translate.jpg)